Daytime Urgent Care

 - Remain Calm - Remain calm and be extra careful around your pet.
 When an animal is in pain they often react negatively towards even the ones they love who are trying to help and could bite or scratch.

 - Bring Your Pet In For Care - Do not put yourself at risk!
-Safely bring your pet to our Gallup veterinary clinic or the after-hours emergency vet location above.
+Safely bring your pet to our Gallup veterinary clinic during regular business hours, or to one of the after-hours vet clinics listed above.

 Read through the answers to our most frequently asked questions below to learn more about bringing your pet in for an emergency appointment at Cedar Animal Medical Center.

 Cedar Animal Medical Center provides emergency and urgent veterinary care for cats and dogs during our regular clinic hours.
 It's always best to contact us in advance if you can, but we understand that in emergency situations that's not always possible.

 If we are unable to fit your pet into our schedule, we recommend that you visit the after-hours emergency vet location shown above.

 - When is your clinic open?